Samara Felippo: Career

 In 2006, she took part in the miniseries JK, playing the role of Maria Estela Kubitschek and she also played the villainesse Wandinha in O Profeta.
 In 2007, the actress dubbed the role of Colette in the animated film Ratatouille and participated in the TV Globo soap opera Sete Pecados."
 In 2008, she participated in the reality show Domingão do Faustão, Dança dos Famosos 5.
-And in the same year she performed in a few episodes of Casos e Acasos, again of TV Globo.
+And in the same year she performed in a few episodes of Casos e Acasos, again on TV Globo.
 She also performed in the theater play Intenções Perigosas.

 In 2009, the actress withdrew for a while from soap operas.
 In 2010, she returned to television to perform in one of the episodes of S.O.S Emergência.

 In 2011, she performed in the play Hamlet and in the play Mulheres Alteradas, replacing Adriane Galisteu.
 In October of that year, she was cast in the miniseries on the life of Dercy Gonçalves which debuted in January 2012 on TV Globo.
 In the miniseries she had the role of Maria Decimar, daughter of the comedian.

 In July 2012, the actress signed with Rede Record.
 In 2013, the actress was cast as Dinah in the Biblical miniseries José do Egito.
 In the same year, she returned to the theater in Orgulhosa Demais, Frágil Demais, where she portrayed Marilyn Monroe.

 In January 2014, she signed a contract with Globo, and will be in the series O Caçador playing the role of stripper Paulinha Tsunami.
 In 2015, Samara gave life to Jochebed in the first phase of the novel Os Dez Mandamentos.
 In 2017, Samara will return the screens in the novel Apocalipse, in which she will play a police officer.

 Personal life

-She married basketball player Leandro Barbosa in 2008, and the couple's daughter was born on June 25, 2009.
+She married a basketball player Leandro Barbosa in 2008, and they had a child together, a daughter on June 25, 2009.
 In December 2010, the couple separated, but reconciled again six months later.
 But, in September 2013, the actress announced their separation again.
 The actress has a column about the backstage life of NBA basketball in the portal Basketeria.

 On May 25, 2013, Samara gave birth to her second daughter.